Delusion (1981 film)

-Delusion (also known as The House Where Death Lives) is a 1980 American psychological horror and slasher film directed by Alan Beattie, and starring Patricia Pearcy, Joseph Cotten, David Hayward, and John Dukakis.
+Delusion (also known as The House Where Death Lives) is a 1981 American psychological slasher film directed by Alan Beattie, and starring Patricia Pearcy, Joseph Cotten, David Hayward, and John Dukakis.

 The film's poster art is based on Charles Allan Gilbert's 1892 illustration All Is Vanity.

 Plot

 Nurse Meredith Stone recounts, in a letter to her father, her mother's recent death, and details a job she has taken at a Fairlawn estate caring for the wealthy, elderly Ivar Langrock.
 There, she is greeted by his butler, Phillip, and Jeffrey Fraser, Ivar's attorney.
 She finds herself almost immediately drawn to a locked room on the second floor of the house.
 She discovers that Wilfred, Ivar's mentally-challenged son, lives in the room.
 Meredith develops a friendship with Ivar, even confessing to him that her mother had been institutionalized and that her father had raped her mother.

 Shortly after Meredith begins working at Fairlawn, Langrock's adult grandson Gabriel, who spent his life on a commune in Arizona, comes to stay after the accidental death of his parents.
 After his arrival, a series of deaths begin to occur; Meredith and Ivar discover his dog hanging from a tree in the garden.
 Wilfred also dies in what appears to be a suicide when he is found having jumped out the window of his room.
 Gabriel makes sexual advances toward Meredith, who finds herself increasingly uncomfortable around him.

 Phillip is murdered in the wine cellar, having been crushed under a fallen wine rack and clobbered with a table leg; the police, however, conclude his death an accident, though Jeffrey accuses Gabriel of his murder.
 Later in the evening, the house gardener, Alex, is confronted at the Fairlawn estate by the detective in a garage, who tells him the coroner has deemed Philip's death a murder.
-After he leaves, Alex hears a commotion behind him, and upon returning, he finds the detective dead,.
+After he leaves, Alex hears a commotion behind him, and upon returning, he finds the detective dead.
 The unseen killer also attacks Alex, beating him to death.

 Meredith, while searching the house, discovers a bloodied table leg, and calls Jeffrey, panicked.
 He tells her he is on his way to the house.
 Just as Jeffrey arrives, she discovers Gabriel's body stuffed in a closet.
 Jeffrey confronts her, and tells her that he has just returned from the hospital where Meredith claimed her mother was kept, and reveals that her mother died during Meredith's birth; he also accuses her of the murders, telling her she had been institutionalized for murdering her father, who had molested her.
 She then attacks Jeffrey with the table leg, and storms downstairs to kill Ivar.
 However, Ivar manages to knock her unconscious with a cane.

 The film close as Meredith narrates her letter to her father, saying that maybe she will be able to return to Fairlawn one day to take care of Ivar.